anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Other semicontinuous treatments of New Testament books are as follows:

 * 1 Corinthians:
-  * Year A: chapters 1-3 for three Sundays in Epiphany and in February (RCL also includes 4.1-5 for 'Proper 3')
+  * Year A: chapters 1-3 for three Sundays in Epiphany and in February (the _RCL_ also includes 4.1-5 for 'Proper 3')
-  * Year B: chapter 9 for two Sundays in February (RCL also features chapters 6-8 in Epiphany 2-4)
+  * Year B: chapter 9 for two Sundays in February (the _RCL_ also features chapters 6-8 in Epiphany 2-4)
-  * Year C: chapters 12-13 for two Sundays in Epiphany, followed by chapter 15 for three Sundays in February (RCL also includes 15.51-58 for 'Proper 3')
+  * Year C: chapters 12-13 for two Sundays in Epiphany, followed by chapter 15 for three Sundays in February (the _RCL_ also includes 15.51-58 for 'Proper 3')
 * 1 Peter: Easter season, Year A
 * 1 John: Easter season, Year B
 * Revelation: Easter season, Year C (also three Sundays in Epiphany, Year B, not sequential)